Cart 0

 Static-Education-Image.jpg

-Mississippi Park Connection (MPC) is a proud supporter of the National Park Service’s Mississippi River Learning Program, which connects students and teachers to Standards-Based educational programs at the Mississippi National River and Recreation Area.
+Mississippi Park Connection (MPC) proudly supports the National Park Service’s Mississippi River Learning Program, which connects students and teachers to educational programs that adhere to MN K-12 Academic Standards at the Mississippi National River and Recreation Area.
 National Park Service field trip programs empower young people to develop a lifelong relationship with the Mississippi River while connecting learning with the natural world in order to deepen their understanding of the river’s ecological and cultural significance.

 Last year, we supported the park in rebranding the program to provide a unified and cohesive identity that makes it easier for educators to recognize and engage with the park’s offerings.
 Thanks to the help of a volunteer, Vivian Young, who has more than 30 years of graphic design experience with Golden Gate National Park, we created a new catalog for teachers and educators that is helping to clarify program offerings across all grade levels and helping schools find opportunities for transportation and stipends that defray their costs in accessing these incredible experiences.

-Thanks to the increased outreach, we were able to offer XXX Title-One schools a bus stipend or scholarship.
+Thanks to the increased outreach, we were able to offer 26 Title-One schools a bus stipend or scholarship.

 This work was made possible thanks to the generous support of Mississippi Park Connection members and grant support from the National Park Foundation, Xcel Energy Foundation, and Ecolab Foundation